 He stated: “What a grace it is when a Christian truly becomes a ‘Christopher,’ a bearer of Christ in the world….
-If we would be faithful to our baptism, we would spread the light of hope.
-Baptism is the beginning of hope, the hope of God that we would pass on to future generations, the very reasons for living.”
+If we were faithful to our baptism, we would spread the light of hope.
+Baptism is the beginning of faith, the promise of God that we would pass on to future generations, the very reasons for living.”

 The Holy Father, as a Jesuit and former teacher, concluded his remarks by giving everyone at the audience — a homework assignment.